-The 284-acre campus is located in Rolla, Missouri, a town of nearly 20,000 in the heart of the Ozarks.
-The university offers bachelor of arts and bachelor of science degrees in 30 fields of study, including engineering, science, humanities, business and the social sciences.
-Master of science degrees are offered in 30 disciplines, the doctor of philosophy in 21 and the doctor of engineering in eight.
+Missouri S&T offers bachelor of arts and bachelor of science degrees in 31 fields of study, including engineering, science, humanities, business, education, and the social sciences.
+Master of science degrees are offered in 32 disciplines, the doctor of philosophy in 21 and the doctor of engineering in eight.

-The Missouri S&T has become a research university of national distinction, and world-changing research happens every day in our laboratories.
+Missouri S&T has become a research university of national distinction, and world-changing research happens every day in our laboratories.
 The campus is home to more than 50 research and academic support centers.
-Externally sponsored program expenditures reached $40 million in fiscal year 2018.
-In fiscal year 2018, Missouri S&T received $37 million in new grant and contract awards.
+In fiscal year 2022, our faculty researchers received 404 funding.
 Missouri S&T continues to enhance its research activity through interdisciplinary collaborations of national significance.

-Missouri S&T offers a number of campus living options, including fraternity and sorority houses, traditional residence halls, the residential college, and university commons.
+Missouri S&T offers a variety of campus living options, including fraternity and sorority houses, traditional residence halls, the residential college, and university commons.
 With over 250 student organizations, there is a place for everyone at Missouri S&T. We have over 20 student design teams, a competitive NCAA Division II athletic program, student professional societies, a student radio station, and theater and music programs.
 Each year, Missouri S&T students help to organize one of the largest St. Pat's celebrations in the nation.

 University of Missouri System Structure and History